ravishankarsrrav/weatherApp/README.md

-# Weather Application using reactJS
+# Weather Application using reactJS, NodeJs
+## Application runs in the port 8080

 ### Prerequisites